Setting up Telegram Bots for Jenkins Pipeline Alerts

 Continuous Integration and Delivery (CI/CD) have revolutionised software development, enabling engineers and companies to develop, test, and deploy asynchronously while significantly reducing time-to-market for features and fixes.

 Despite their overwhelming advantages, CI/CD pipelines must be designed for resilience.
-One critical safeguard is real-time alert ensuring teams can respond to issues immediately, even on the go.
+One critical safeguard is real-time alerts ensuring teams can respond to issues immediately, even on the go.

 Telegram’s seamless bot integration offers a powerful solution for pipeline monitoring.
 By configuring a Telegram bot with Jenkins, teams receive instant notifications directly to their devices, keeping everyone informed, whether at their desks or on the go.
-This article walks through setting up a Telegram bot for Jenkins pipeline alerts, from bot creation to secure integration and actionable notifications.
+In this article, we will walk through setting up a Telegram bot for Jenkins pipeline alerts, from bot creation to secured integration with Jenkins for actionable notifications.

 Prerequisites